-NHF has also created several educational resources focused on rare bleeding disorders.
+NBDF has also created several educational resources focused on rare bleeding disorders.
 Go to our publications listing to access booklets on conditions such as factor VII deficiency, Glanzmann’s Thrombasthenia, and factor XIII deficiency.

 You can also learn more about a few of the more common inherited platelet disorders here.

 To find your nearest HTC or the contact info for a hematologist specializing in bleeding disorders, you can search the CDC Hemophilia Treatment Center Directory.

 If you are searching for a treatment center in another country, we suggest accessing the World Federation of Hemophilia’s Global Treatment Centre Directory.

 Prior to engaging in any physical activity, you should speak with your HTC care team, particularly your HTC physical therapist, for guidance.
 This is especially important if you have not been active for some time.

 NBDF has an excellent publication called Playing it Safe - Bleeding Disorders, Sports and Exercise which discusses how individuals with bleeding disorders can safely participate in exercise and sports activities.
 It is available for immediate download and available in Spanish- Jugando a lo Seguro.
 Access those publications here.